zurichat/zc_plugin_company_files/.github/PULL_REQUEST_TEMPLATE.md

 #59
 # How Has This Been Tested?

-I currently can only ping the https://api.zuri.chat endpoint.
+Able to ping "https://api.zuri.chat" endpoint.
 @ https://companyfiles.zuri.chat/api/v1/archive/download

 # Checklist: